chungusg/hotlink-archive-template/README.md

 This is particularly convenient for mobile use, as you can upload a file, and the python action automatically updates the Index page.

-- If you don’t want this, just disable the “create-index” Action and delete the .py files.
-You can just type in the file locations to get to each file, or you can manually maintain an home/Index page yourself, which isn't hard if you know some basic HTML and can remember to do it consistently.
 - Also note that if you wish to change any of the content on your Index pages, you must edit the "index.py" file, not the "index.html" file.
 The "index.html" file gets re-written every time the "create-index" Action is run in order to keep the file index up to date.
+- If you don’t want this to automatically generate, just disable the “create-index” Action and delete the .py files.
+You can just type in the direct address to get to each file, or you can manually maintain an home/Index page yourself, which isn't hard if you know some basic HTML and can remember to do it consistently.

 <br/>

 ### Adding/Renaming/Deleting Folders
 > **Disclaimer:** This is a bit convoluted because I am extremely unqualified to be working with python OR HTML.
-There’s probably an easy way to do this, but I don’t have the skill to do it, and most of the stuff here is copied from stuff I found around.
+There’s probably an easy way to do this.
 If you know a better way to do things, please let me know, it’d make my life easier too!

 Adding or renaming folders involves some extra steps.